 With garbanzo beans, you can make your own hummus, roast garbanzo beans for a snack or add them to a soup.
 Use several varieties of beans to make a colorful and interesting 7 bean soup.

 Rice is a classic budget food.
 Serve it with stir-fry, curried vegetables, meat or lentils.
-Add rice to soup like stuffed pepper soup.
-Rice and raisins is a classic depression era dessert.
+Add rice to soups like stuffed pepper soup.
+Rice and raisins is a classic depression-era dessert.